Smartphone & Device Policy

 Scoil Mhuire actively promotes the use of digital technologies for teaching, learning and assessment so that our pupils can be engaged thinkers, active learners, knowledge constructors and global citizens.
 The use of technology is now an integral part of daily life in our school.
 Our use of technology in the classroom is guided by our Digital Learning Plan and Internet Acceptable Usage Policy.
-Scoil Mhuire is also cognisant of the need to have an agreed whole school policy to guide the use of smartphones, smartwatches and tablet devices in the classroom and during the school day.
-This policy is devised in line with the requirements of Department of Education & Skills Circular 0038/2018, Consultation with the School Community, including Teachers, Students & Parents on the Use of Smart Phones & Tablet Devices in School.
+Scoil Mhuire is also cognisant of the need to have an agreed whole school policy to guide the use of smartphones (this refers to any type of phone device) and tablet devices in the classroom and during the school day.
+This policy is devised in line with the requirements of Department of Education & Skills Circular 0044/2025, Banning the use of and access to personal mobile phones by pupils during the school day and Bí Cineálta Procedures to Prevent and Address Bullying Behaviour for Primary and Post Primary Schools June (2024).
+According to this Circular 0044/2025 schools are required to implement a policy to ban the use of and access to, personal mobile phones by pupils in all recognised schools for the duration of the school day.
+Scoil Mhuire includes smartwatches in this ban.
+Pupils are not permitted to wear Smartwatches during school hours and/or on the school premises.

 The aims of this policy are:

-• To establish clear and robust acceptable use guidelines for the use of smartphones, smartwatches and tablet devices.
+• To establish clear and robust acceptable use guidelines for the use of digital technologies (i.e. tablets devices, ipads, chromebooks) for teaching, learning and assessment which is mediated by the teacher.

 • To promote safe and appropriate practice in the use of these digital technologies and their associated technologies.